 “To me it made no logical sense,” recalled Mark Kimber, one of the consultants.
 “Having looked at the details of the promotion [and] attempting to calculate how it would actually work I declined to even offer risk management coverage.”

 Unfortunately, Hoover chose to ignore this advice.
 They decided to proceed, mainly based on two fatal assumptions:

 - Only a small fraction of purchasers would actually jump through the hoops necessary to redeem the flights.

 - Customers would spend far more than the £100 minimum, offsetting the cost.

 Initially, things went according to plan.
-Department stores all over the UK became an “uncivilized scene” as thousands of people clammored to buy the cheapest Hoover products they could find.
+Department stores all over the UK became an “uncivilized scene” as thousands of people clamored to buy the cheapest Hoover products they could find.

-In the middle of a recession, shops were selling out of £119.99 vacuum cleaners and Hoover had to put its factories on 7-day overtime shifts to keep up with demand.
+In the middle of a recession, shops were selling out of £119.99 vacuum cleaners, and Hoover had to put its factories on seven-day overtime shifts to keep up with demand.“

 But as paying customers would soon find out, this “deal” was something of an illusion.